Skip to contents

 #> <num> <num> <num>

-If your experiment used more than one recorder model, the file names may follow different timestamp conventions.
-Supply all formats as a character vector:
+If your experiment used more than one type of recorder, the file names may follow different timestamp conventions.

 # Imagine two recorder types in the same experiment: